ByteWelder/ByteWelder.com/_posts/2017-05-14-introducing-spork 4.0.0.markdown

 A scoped instance is an instance that belongs to a specific `ObjectGraph` created at a specific level of the application.
 It is tied to the lifecycle of that `ObjectGraph`.

-`Singleton` is a predefined scope that is always available at the root `ObjectGraph` in your application.
+`@Singleton` is a predefined scope that is always available at the root `ObjectGraph` in your application.
 It is tied to the lifecycle of that `ObjectGraph`.

 `@Provides` methods in a module can specify a scope.
 It can be used like this: